masinde70/Algorithms/README.md

 ## Connected Graph
 A graph is connected if for every pair of vertices in the graph, there is a path of one or more edges connecting the given vertices.

+ - Directed Graph
+   A graph whose edges are directed, meaning that they can only be traversed in one direction which is specified.
+   For example, a graph of airports and flights would likely be directed, since flights goes from one airport to another.

+ - Cyclic Graph
+   A graph that has at least one cycle